 - Thanks to the renewed interest in this plant, other products are emerging: cereal bars, granola, hemp butter, etc.

 - Hemp is THE vegetable source that contains the most essential fatty acids.
 Better still, it provides these omega 3s and 6s in the ideal ratio for our body (1: 3).
 These essential fatty acids cannot be made by our body and must therefore be provided by the diet.
 They participate in many chemical reactions in the body and are essential for the proper functioning of several systems (immune, reproductive, cardiovascular, hepatic, etc.).
 They also help eliminate cholesterol plaque.

-- With 30% of high quality protein, hulled hemp seeds are an ideal source of protein for people who do not consume little or no animal protein (and others!).
+- With 30% of high quality protein, hulled hemp seeds are an ideal source of protein for people who do not consume little or no animal protein (and therefore makes a great meat replacement option).
 Three tablespoons (30 g) provide 10 g of protein, it’s 2 times more than tofu!
-Bonus: Hemp protein is very assimilable and contains the 9 essential amino acids that our body cannot produce.
+Bonus: Hemp protein is easily assimilated and contains the 9 essential amino acids that our body cannot produce.

-- Hemp seeds are also a very good source of vitamins E and B, minerals (manganese, magnesium, phosphorus, iron, etc.) and fibers.
+- Hemp seeds are also a very good source of vitamins E and B, minerals (manganese, magnesium, phosphorus, iron, etc.) and fibre.

 Hemp products are easily integrated into the daily diet.
-The shelled seeds can simply be sprinkled on salads, soups, yogurts, etc. or incorporated into smoothies or energy balls.
+The hulled seeds can simply be sprinkled on salads, soups, yogurts, etc. or incorporated into smoothies or energy balls.

 NO KNEAD BREAD

 Here is the recipe of the bread we love to make !